Foblex/f-flow/public/docs/en/f-connection-for-create-component.md

   - Similar to the [f-connection](f-connection-component) component

+## Styles

+- `.f-connection` Class specific to the connection component, providing styles for connection representation.

+- `.f-connection-for-create` Class specific to the connection component, providing styles for connection creation.

 ## Usage

 Add the `f-connection-for-create` component to the [f-canvas](f-canvas-component).
 Works only if [fDraggableDirective](f-draggable-directive) is added.